 Reverend Jesse Washington, Jr., is a native of Rembert, South Carolina, and received his Bachelor of Science Degree from North Carolina A&T State University at Greensboro, North Carolina.
 Additionally, Reverend Washington completed coursework towards a Master of Education Degree from the University of South Carolina and completed coursework towards a Master of Divinity Degree from The Lutheran Theological Southern Seminary, Columbia, South Carolina.

-Reverend Washington was ordained by The Midlands Baptist Association, Inc. in October 2008 and he is serving his sixth year as pastor of Zion Chapel Baptist Church #1.
+Reverend Washington was ordained by The Midlands Baptist Association, Inc. in October 2008 and he is serving his tenth year as pastor of Zion Chapel Baptist Church #1.
 His Christian service spans across thirty years at First Nazareth Baptist Church, Columbia, South Carolina.
 During his thirty years at First Nazareth, Reverend Washington was a trustee, deacon, and chairman of the By-laws and Constitution Committee.
 Additionally, he served as Sunday School Teacher for three years.
 He was licensed by First Nazareth Baptist Church in December 2007 under the pastoral care of Reverend Dr. Blakely N. Scott.

 Reverend Washington is an affiliated Minister of the Baptist Education and Missionary Convention of South Carolina and the Progressive National Baptist Convention.
 Currently, he serves as board member of the State Credit Union.
 Past board memberships include the American Red Cross, the United Way of the Midlands, the Better Business Bureau, Columbia Chamber of Commerce and Providence Hospital.